JolomonSon/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-The touch {file} command creates an empty file with the specified name
+The chmod +x {filename} command adds execute permission to the owner of the specified filename